markjernf/titanium-images/README.md

 * Chris and Sandy Boothe make [anodized titanium wall art](https://www.multietch.com/titanium-wall-art) using printed circuit board mask and rubber cement mask and then anodizing with an electrified paint brushes and sponges wet with elecrolytic solution.
 According to the site, they started this in 1999, so they are the earliest image anodizers I found.
 * Jake Wright at [Titan Prints](https://www.tiprints.com/home) developed an amazing image anodizing process using an x-y "drawing with fluid" approach (check out his [video](https://www.youtube.com/watch?v=kHKCwzJl5gQ) and [shop](https://www.tiprints.com/shop)).
 He posted [more videos](https://www.instagram.com/p/DGZ5C79OKwX/) on instagram.
 * [Matthew C. Martin](https://www.anodizedart.com/about) is making gorgeous art by "painting" the TiO2: [gallery](https://www.anodizedart.com/gallery).
 Check out his [video](https://www.anodizedart.com/).
 * Povilas in Lithuania has the closest I found to my work.
-He is [using a 60W fiber laser to anodize dots directly onto titanium](https://forum.lightburnsoftware.com/t/color-raster-images-on-metal/188901) with super cool results: [gallery](https://nothing.lt/photos/public/gallery/tqAgGPhTv77AJq2S73U2EjOD).
+They are [using a 60W fiber laser to anodize dots directly onto titanium](https://forum.lightburnsoftware.com/t/color-raster-images-on-metal/188901) with super cool results: [gallery](https://nothing.lt/photos/public/gallery/tqAgGPhTv77AJq2S73U2EjOD).

 As far as I've been able to determine, **combining full color image decomposition into per-voltage ablation masks with repeated